 Second, is that the effectiveness of the cleaning methods used and that the possibility of using the wrong cleaner could ruin the entire look of the blinds.
 For badly soiled blinds the usual combination of warm water and household detergent will get them partially clean but may not remove the grime embedded in tight spaces.
 To get a poor result after hours of hard work is neither cost-effective nor efficient.

-At Blind Concepts , we offer a comprehensive professional cleaning service that uses the latest ultrasonic technology.
+At Blind Concepts , we offer a comprehensive professional blind cleaning services that uses the latest ultrasonic technology.
 This cleaning method is both environmentally responsible and gentle on blinds, as there is no hard scrubbing involved.
 Instead, high frequency sound waves create millions of tiny bubbles that gently remove all the dirt, grease and grime as well as the bacteria living there.

 Think About Your Own Safety